kreauniv/comp308/source/fun-in-piclang.rst

 a :rkt:`Block` object on the stack in our :rkt:`stack-machine`, we'll take a :rkt:`FunC` expression to produce a ... "function value".

-This means we need to expand the notion of what our PicLang :rkt`interpret` function can return to include such function values.
+This means we need to expand the notion of what our PicLang :rkt:`interpret` function can return to include such function values.
 Incidentally, we've now expanded the scope of what :rkt:`ApplyC` can produce to include function values too.
 In other words, we've in two strokes admitted first class functions into